ariatemplates/hashspace/README.md

 To run and update the samples in a live environment, first run *npm install* and then:
-- run *npm run-script grunt* to launch a local web-server that can compile templates on the fly (cf. hsp/grunt folder)
+- run *grunt* to launch a local web-server that can compile templates on the fly (cf. hsp/grunt folder)
 - open *http://localhost:8000* in your favorite browser and choose an example from the sample list
 - or open *http://localhost:8000/todomvc* to play with the todomvc sample..